Ouss84/Ouss84/README.md

 👋 Hi, I’m Oussama

-🌱 I’m currently on Full-stack learning path: 🎓
+🌱 I’m currently on the journey to perfect and solidify my Full-stack skills to create and develop meaningful applications, contributing to as many interesting projects as possible 🎓

-For the last year, I have been improving my skills in the Front-End stack.
-And now while keeping on learning that tech stack, I am adding the Back-End tools my belt.

 📫 How to reach me:
     📧 bahrioussama@yahoo.fr